hadiakhan785/weather-app-2/README.md

 # weather-app-2

-weather app that shows weather infromation of worldwide cities when user search city name.
+It shows weather infromation of worldwide cities when user search city name.

 ## Languages and Tools
 - HTML